USCqserver/OpenQuantumTools.jl/README.md

 ## Acknowledgment
 The authors thank Grace Chen for the HOQST logo design.
-The authors thank Grace Chen for the HOQST logo design.
-The authors also thank Ka-Wa Yip for providing his data and MATLAB program on 1/f noise simulation.
-You can find it in this [repo](https://github.com/USCqserver/1fnoise).
+The authors also thank Ka-Wa Yip for providing his data and MATLAB program on 1/f noise simulation for cross-checking.
+You can find them in this [repo](https://github.com/USCqserver/1fnoise).